Nationals vs. Cubs Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Lane Thomas and others are available in the Chicago Cubs-Washington Nationals matchup at Wrigley Field on Monday, starting at 8:05 PM ET.
+Lane Thomas and Nico Hoerner are among the players with prop bets on the table when the Washington Nationals and the Chicago Cubs meet at Wrigley Field on Tuesday (starting at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!